Daily High to Daily Low: Is It Safe to Buy Zynerba Pharmaceuticals Inc. (ZYNE)?

-Zynerba Pharmaceuticals Inc. (NASDAQ:ZYNE) went down by -0.88% from its latest closing price compared to the recent 1-year high of $9.00.
-The company’s stock price has collected 1.58% of gains in the last five trading sessions.
+Zynerba Pharmaceuticals Inc. (NASDAQ:ZYNE) went down by -7.88% from its latest closing price compared to the recent 1-year high of $9.00.
+The company’s stock price has collected -7.88% of loss in the last five trading sessions.
 Press Release reported on 08/09/21 that Zynerba Pharmaceuticals Reports Second Quarter 2021 Financial Results and Operational Highlights

 Is It Worth Investing in Zynerba Pharmaceuticals Inc. (NASDAQ :ZYNE) Right Now?